Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

+which represents the optical power and is known to be conserved in the standard DNLSE, remains conserved even under this particular site-dependent nonlinearity.
+This contrasts with the Hatano-Nelson system of Eq.~(\ref{kerr}), in which the optical power $\mathcal{P}_{\text{HN}}(z) = \sum_{n_{x}=1}^{N}\sum_{n_{y}=1}^{N} |\psi_{n_{x},n_{y}}(z)|^2$ is not conserved along propagation.
+Nonetheless, the connection between the systems described by Eq.~(\ref{kerr}) and Eq.~(\ref{periodic_2d_NL}) through the transformation $\alpha_{n_{x},n_{y}} \equiv \psi_{n_{x},n_{y}} e^{-(h_{x}n_{x}+h_{y}n_{y})}, $ along with the power conservation of the latter system, implies that in the 2D NLHN lattice [Eq.~(\ref{kerr})], the quantity

+which we refer to as the \textit{pseudopower}, is constant during the dynamics.
+Moreover, another invariant quantity of the system described by Eq.(\ref{periodic_2d_NL}) is the Hamiltonian,

+as shown in the SM.
+Consequently, a second conserved quantity for the 2D NLHN lattice is the \textit{pseudohamiltonian}

+Within the context of our discussion, the existence of these two conservation laws provides a direct means of validating the accuracy of our numerical results, which will be presented in the following subsections.
+This is very important, given the high degree of non-normality and numerical instability due to coupling asymmetry, that are inherent in Hatano-Nelson lattices \cite{Feng2025}.

-\subsection{Impact of nonlinearity on propagation dynamics}
+\subsubsection{Impact of nonlinearity on propagation dynamics}

-In this section, we investigate how the Kerr nonlinearity affects the dynamics in the 2D NLHN lattice.
-In all numerical results presented in this study, we consider a lattice consisting of $N\times N = 25\times25$ waveguides and equal non-Hermiticity parameters for the two directions, i.e., $h_x=h_y\equiv h$.
+In this paragraph, we investigate how the Kerr nonlinearity affects the dynamics in the 2D NLHN lattice.
+Unless stated differently, in the numerical results presented in this study, we consider a lattice consisting of $N\times N = 25\times25$ waveguides and equal non-Hermiticity parameters for the two directions, i.e., $h_x=h_y\equiv h$.
+Complementary results for the case of $h_x\neq0$ and $h_y=0$ are discussed in the SM.
+In particular, we will consider the scenario of a localized, single-site initial excitation. {As analytically proven in the SM, for such an initial condition, the dynamics of the magnitude of the wavefunction $|\psi_{n_x,n_y}(z)|$ remain identical regardless of whether the Kerr nonlinearity is focusing ($g=1$) or defocusing ($g=-1$).
+Relevant examples of propagation dynamics with initial excitations occupying multiple channels are discussed in a separate subsequent subsection}.